Announcements

 • Focus and Scope

-JOTMI is a quarterly indexed electronic journal, refereed and edited by Business and Economy Faculty at Alberto Hurtado University.
-Its mission is to publish original and novel literature in the fields of technology management and innovation; putting emphasis in topics relevant in a global fashion, remarking in Latin-Ibero-America and the Caribbean.
-The objective of the journal is to analyze the impact that global technological change has on society and to disseminate the best management practices of companies and organizations.
+JOTMI is a quarterly indexed electronic journal, refereed and edited by the Business and Economy Faculty at Alberto Hurtado University.
+Its mission is to publish original and novel literature in technology management and innovation, emphasizing topics relevant globally and remarking on Latin Ibero America and the Caribbean.
+The journal aims to analyze global technological change's impact on society and disseminate the best management practices of companies and organizations.

 Readership